ddopson/underscore-cli/README.md

     test ?
 10 : 20;  // JS: if test is true, then 10, else 20
     test ?
 10 : 20;  // Coffee: if test is true, then test, else {10: 20}.
 Tragic.

+### Lazy loading of CoffeeScript library

+Loading the 'coffee-script' npm module takes 50+ ms.  JSONSelect is another 5ms.
+That may not sound like much time, but it's the difference between 153 ms and 93 ms, and 153 ms is definitely human perceivable.
+It will also make a difference if you are writing a quick-and-dirty bash loop that executes underscore-CLI repeatedly.
+Plus, fast just feels good.

+A few more notes...
+Node.js takes about 33 ms to run "hello world", and 45ms if you either "require('fs')" or 'require' anything that's not pre-compiled into the node executable (pretty hard to avoid that).
+Adding underscore, underscore.string and a few of node's pre-compiled modules, and basic code loading takes ~60 ms.  That leaves ~33 ms spent on actually running code that initializes the command list and decides what to do with the command-line args that were passed in.

 ### Smart whitespace in output